 Mental Health Commission of Canada (MHCC)

-The MHCC developed a worksheet to create a self-care and resilience plan that is quick, and easy-to-use.
-It also include mental health resources by province.
-Download it here.
+The MHCC has a dedicated COVID-19 pandemic hub with articles and resources related to “at home”, “at work” and specific for healthcare and first responders.
+The MHCC also developed a worksheet to create a self-care and resilience plan that is quick, and easy to use.
+It also includes mental health resources by province.

 International Resources CDC - Emergency Responders: Tips for taking care of yourself

 This resource shares important tips and links to other supports for first responders who often face challenging situations on a daily basis, such as witnessing human suffering, risk of personal harm, intense workloads, life-and-death decisions, and separation from family.
 Stress prevention and management is critical for responders to stay well and to continue to help in the situation.
 The CDC offers steps responders should take before, during, and after an event that include identifying and understanding burnout and secondary traumatic stress, developing a buddy system, self-care techniques and more.
 Click here to access this resource.

 The mission of this program is to promote physician wellbeing through research, education and individual and organizational initiatives that optimize physician satisfaction and performance.
 The approach is multipronged and includes measuring well-being, investing in leadership development, bringing physicians together to discuss common issues, etc. The program website also includes publications related to physician burnout, resident and fellow burnout and medical student burnout.

 The National Academy of Medicine has collected a number of resources to support the health and well-being of clinicians during the COVID-19 pandemic.
 It includes resources from global health organizations, US government agencies, associations and organizations, and peer-reviewed journals, textbooks and trade press.